 Pressure Washing Solar Panels: Warranty Risks, Mistakes & What to Do Instead

 Pressure washers seem like the obvious tool for cleaning dirty solar panels.
-But using one incorrectly can void your warranty, damage seals, and permanently reduce output.
-Here's what you need to know.
+But using one incorrectly can void your warranty and permanently reduce output.

 It seems completely logical.
 You’ve got a pressure washer in the shed, your solar panels are visibly dirty, and blasting them clean in 10 minutes sounds far better than hauling a bucket up a ladder.